mechtron/mechtron.github.io/_posts/2021-04-01-DevOps-Industry-Updates-22.md

 - [TLS 1.0 and 1.1 are officially deprecated](https://datatracker.ietf.org/doc/rfc8996/){:target="_blank"}: these versions lack support for current and recommended cryptographic algorithms and mechanisms.

-- [A new type of supply-chain attack is flourishing](https://arstechnica.com/gadgets/2021/03/more-top-tier-companies-targeted-by-new-type-of-potentially-serious-attack/){:target="_blank"} by New dependency confusion attacks take aim at Microsoft, Amazon, Slack, Lyft, and Zillow.
+- [A new type of supply-chain attack is flourishing](https://arstechnica.com/gadgets/2021/03/more-top-tier-companies-targeted-by-new-type-of-potentially-serious-attack/){:target="_blank"}: new dependency confusion attacks take aim at Microsoft, Amazon, Slack, Lyft, and Zillow.

 ## 💻 Programming